JuiceMSW/proj4-brevets/README.md

 ### Specifics

-Calculating the Open and Close Times is done by taking the Control Distance and dividing by the number specified by the table
+Calculating the Open and Close Times is done by taking the Control Distance and dividing by the number specified by the table.
 Ex: 150km

 	Max Speed from 0 - 200km = 34: Open Time = 150/34 = 04H24M
 	Min Speed from 0 - 600km = 15: Close Time = 150/15 = 10H00M

-If a Control Distance spans over multiple ranges in the table then the Open and Close Times are calculated as follows
+If a Control Distance spans over multiple ranges in the table then the Open and Close Times are calculated as follows.
 Ex: 650km

 	Max Speed from 0 - 200km = 34: 200/34 = 05H52M